+To work under the direction of a Special Education teacher.
 To adapt classroom work for visually impaired students to help them meet learning and/or behavior goals outlined in the District's curriculum, the school's plan, and/or specialized plans, such as the Individualized Education Program (IEP) or the Title I Plan.
 To help visually impaired students navigate classrooms and other sites.

-- To work cooperatively and collaboratively with teachers, administrators, parents, and other staff members in the implementation of instructional and behavior plans for students - To interact positively with students and model appropriate behavior - To adapt classroom work for visually impaired students by providing detailed explanations and models, dictating what is on classroom blackboards, describing pictures that are shown, enlarging materials, describing videos, providing on-the-spot graphics, etc. as necessary - To transcribe into Braille, using manual Brailled or computer software
+- To work cooperatively and collaboratively with teachers, administrators, parents, and other staff members in the implementation of instructional and behavior plans for students - To interact positively with students and model appropriate behavior - To adapt classroom work for visually impaired students by providing detailed explanations and models, dictating what is on classroom blackboards, describing pictures that are shown, enlarging materials, describing videos, providing on-the-spot graphics, etc. as necessary - To transcribe into Braille, using manual Brailled or computer software - To collect student performance data on individual student goals and objectives

-- To transcribe student's Brailled material into print so that the classroom teacher and parent can read it - To create tactile graphics of maps, charts, pictures, routes, etc. using various tools, materials, and machines - To emboss, re-edit, and bind material using various methods - To work with students individually or in small groups to practice and reinforce Braille writing, reading, comprehension skills, keyboarding/computer skills, and other academic and functional skills - Under the supervision of the Certified Orientation and Mobility Teacher, assist students with orientation, mobility, and life skills, such as working on routes to various locations - To provide escort and assistance to students as necessary and accompany students on field trips and other school activities - To maintain confidentiality of student records and other information shared about students - To participate in requested meetings and training responsibilities - To diaper and provide toileting assistance to students as necessary - To appropriately restrain students using district approved restraint procedures, if required by supervisors - To perform other job-related duties as may be assigned by the principal
+- To accompany students to the regular education rooms and adapt regular education material to meet their needs - To transcribe student's Brailled material into print so that the classroom teacher and parent can read it - To create tactile graphics of maps, charts, pictures, routes, etc. using various tools, materials, and machines - To emboss, re-edit, and bind material using various methods - To work with students individually or in small groups to practice and reinforce Braille writing, reading, comprehension skills, keyboarding/computer skills, and other academic and functional skills - To provide escort and assistance to students as necessary and accompany students on field trips and other school activities - To maintain confidentiality of student records and other information shared about students - To participate in requested meetings and training responsibilities - To diaper and provide toileting assistance to students as necessary - To appropriately restrain students using district approved restraint procedures, if required by supervisors - To perform other job-related duties as may be assigned by the principal